Morsifications and mutations: Positive braid isotopy

 \section{Positive braid isotopy}

-Given that the link of a scannable divide can be described by a simple and explicit combinatorial recipe, it is natural to try to establish our main conjectures in the case of scannable divides.
-We start by noting that for two scannable divides $D$ and~$D'$, the following are equivalent: \begin{itemize} \item $D$ and~$D'$ are link equivalent; \item the closures of the braids $\beta(D)$ and $\beta(D')$ are isotopic; \item the braids $\beta(D)$ and $\beta(D')$ can be obtained from each other by a sequence of Markov moves combined with braid conjugation. \end{itemize} The first two statements are equivalent by Theorem~\ref{th:palindromic}; the last two statements are equivalent by Markov's theorem.
+As explained in Section~\ref{sec:scannable-divides}, (the diagram of) the link of a scannable divide is described by a simple and explicit combinatorial recipe.
+Therefore it is natural to try to establish our main conjectures in the case of scannable divides.
+We start by noting that for two scannable divides $D$ and~$D'$, the following are equivalent: \begin{itemize}[leftmargin=.3in] \item $D_1$ and~$D_2$ are link equivalent; \item the closures of the braids $\beta(D_1)$ and $\beta(D_2)$ are isotopic; \item the braids $\beta(D_1)$ and $\beta(D_2)$ can be obtained from each other by a sequence of Markov moves combined with braid conjugation. \end{itemize} The first two statements are equivalent by Theorem~\ref{th:palindromic}; the last two statements are equivalent by Markov's theorem.

-\begin{definition} Two positive braids $\beta$ and~$\beta'$, or more precisely positive braid words defining them, are called \emph{positive-isotopic} to each other if they are related by a sequence of the following transformations: \begin{itemize} \item[{\rm (i)}] isotopy among positive braids (i.e., applying Artin's braid relations); \item[{\rm (ii)}] cyclic shifts (i.e., moving the last entry in a braid word to the front); \item[{\rm (iii)}] positive Markov moves and their inverses. \end{itemize} (A positive Markov move adds a strand at the top of a $k$-strand braid, and inserts the Artin generator~$\sigma_k$ into the braid word, at a single arbitrarily chosen location.)
-If $\beta$ and~$\beta'$ can be related to each other using transformations (i)--(ii) only, then we say that they are \emph{positive-isotopic inside the solid torus}. \end{definition}
+\begin{definition} Two positive braids $\beta_1$ and~$\beta_2$, or more precisely positive braid words defining them, are called \emph{positive-isotopic} to each other if they are related by a sequence of the following transformations: \begin{itemize}[leftmargin=.3in] \item[{\rm (i)}] isotopy among positive braids (i.e., applying Artin's braid relations); \item[{\rm (ii)}] cyclic shifts (i.e., moving the last entry in a braid word to the front); \item[{\rm (iii)}] positive Markov moves and their inverses. \end{itemize} (A positive Markov move adds a strand at the top of a $k$-strand braid, and inserts the Artin generator~$\sigma_k$ into the braid word, at a single arbitrarily chosen location.)
+If $\beta_1$ and~$\beta_2$ can be related to each other using transformations (i)--(ii) only, then we say that they are \emph{positive-isotopic inside the solid torus}. \end{definition}

 By definition, positive braid isotopy (resp., positive isotopy inside the solid torus) corresponds to a particular subclass of isotopies of \emph{closed} positive braids inside~$\RR^3$ (resp., inside the solid torus).